Physical Education Unit 1: The Human Body in Motion

 Collect and analyse information from a variety of practical activities to explain how the musculoskeletal system functions and evaluate the ethical and performance implications of performance enhancement practices. |

-A written report analysing participation in at least four physical activities that demonstrate how the musculoskeletal and cardiorespiratory systems work together to produce movement.
+A written report analysing participation in at least 4 physical activities that demonstrates the integration of theoretical knowledge and practical application of how the musculoskeletal and cardiorespiratory systems work together.

 And